 PHP is the eighth most popular language in terms of GitHub pull requests.
 If we look back a few years, we can see that PHP’s popularity on GitHub has been slipping little by little.

 In 2014, 12.278% of all pull requests were for PHP projects, and it was the fourth most widespread language on the site.
 By 2015, that percentage slipped down to 10.223%, and by 2018, it was down to 6.109%.

 Although PHP is not the first choice of language for many developers, its market share remains rock steady.
 More importantly, the past decade has seen the birth of a lot of amazing PHP frameworks.
 Those frameworks make using PHP a lot more enjoyable, and in a lot of cases, they fix design flaws in the core programming language.

-The Most Popular PHP Frameworks in 2022
+The Most Popular PHP Frameworks

 There are many options for PHP frameworks, but some names are so well-known that you’ve probably already heard of them.
 In this section, we’ll discuss market share numbers for some of the most favored PHP frameworks that you can use.

 Laravel is one of the easiest PHP frameworks to get started with, thanks to its Homestead virtual development environment.
 If you download Laravel Homestead, you’ll also get a Vagrant box that includes all the software you need to use Laravel.